Skip to primary navigation Skip to content Skip to footer

 A few names to put on your list:

-• Provision for a cup of coffee in “Fairhope’s Living Room”
+• Provision for housemade pasta and the West Indies Avocado Toast in “Fairhope’s Living Room”

 • Panini Pete’s for the beignets with the fresh squeezed lemon (there’s a story behind that lemon, ask your server)